neilmewada/CrystalEngine/README.md

 The engine and editor compiles and runs on **Windows (x64)**, Linux (Ubuntu) and Mac (Apple Silicon).

 **Update**: I am currently developing this engine on an Apple Silicon MacBook Pro, so I can't guarantee the stability of Windows and Linux builds at the moment.
+Feel free to go ahead and compile it on your device and share your experience!

 ## Building